Overview of identity theft

 If you report the card or checks stolen before any charges are made, you won't be responsible for those charges.
 The longer you wait to report, the more money you might be responsible for paying back.
 So report the card as soon as you know it's been stolen.

-Thieves can steal your identity by hacking into your online accounts if they have your passwords.
-To protect yourself, you should always use strong passwords:
+Thieves can steal your identity by hacking into your online accounts.
+To protect your online accounts, you should:

-- There are mobile apps you can use to safely store all your passwords in one place; and
+There are mobile apps you can use to store all your passwords in one place safely; and

 Thieves can steal your identity by taking documents from your garbage or mail: